-Sylak's 73 takes Greatest qualifier at Reserve Run
+Sylak, Benson earn Greatest finals bids at Reserve Run

 Greatest Golfer of the Valley junior qualifier scores today at Reserve Run Golf Course.